 We talked about the benefits of having multiple GCash accounts.
 There are certain features that are shared between accounts like GScore, GCredit, GLoan, and Transaction Limits.

-However, if you have an old alternate account, there are little to no restrictions in terms of sharing accounts.
-Unfortunately for new alternate accounts, account linking is now strictly done during full verification so it’s less likely for this to happen.
+However, if you have an old alternate account, there may be little to no restrictions in terms of sharing accounts.
+For new alternate accounts, account linking is now strictly done during full verification so it’s less likely for this to happen.

 If you’d like to learn more about GCash, I created a how-to on the basics of GCash.